Ofonna-N/netflix-clone-2/README.md

 # Flixclone
 Welcome to the Netflix Clone project!
 This is a demo application created to explore and demonstrate the capabilities of React Router 7 along with other modern web technologies.
-A modern, production-ready template for building full-stack React applications using React Router.
+This project represents an ongoing effort to research and implement a migration from Create React App to React Router 7, showcasing its potential as a modern, production-ready template for building full-stack React applications.

 [Demo](https://netflix-clone-2-five.vercel.app/)